-What Sodium Lauryl Sulfate & Is It Safe?
+What is Sodium Lauryl Sulfate and Is It Safe?

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.